Curtis Teets · 30-year Columbus restoration veteran.

 Stachybotrys is serious but uncommon.
 The honest fact: species matters less than square footage, the moisture source, and how long mold has been growing.
 That drives remediation cost and health risk.

 The free inspection answers these questions.
-How much mold is present, what species, what is the moisture source, and what remediation is right.
-Call 614-810-0000 — we answer 24/7.
+How much mold is present, what species, what is the moisture source, and what mold removal approach fits your crawl space.
+Call 614-810-0000 — same-day response.

 Columbus homebuyers: A mold flag on a home inspection report is not automatically a dealbreaker.
 But it does need a professional assessment. iDry Columbus works with buyers, sellers, and their agents across Franklin County — including coordinating with real estate transactions under tight timelines.
 Call 614-810-0000 to discuss your situation.

-Every crawl space mold remediation job iDry Columbus handles follows the same protocol — because cutting corners in a crawl space creates hidden mold recurrence you won't discover until the next inspection or the next health problem.
+Every crawl space mold removal job follows the same protocol — because cutting corners creates hidden recurrence you won't discover until the next inspection or the next health problem.

 Free Inspection + Moisture Mapping

-We map every moisture source.
-We crawl the entire space with calibrated moisture meters and thermal imaging cameras.
-We map every affected surface, measure moisture levels in the framing and substrate, and identify the moisture source driving the mold growth.
+Calibrated moisture meters and thermal imaging cameras map every affected surface.
+Moisture levels in framing, substrate, and vapor barrier are measured and documented.
+The moisture source driving the mold growth is identified.
 You get a written scope before any work begins.

 HEPA Containment Setup

-Physical containment comes first.
-We isolate the crawl space from your living space with physical barriers and negative air pressure using HEPA-filtered air scrubbers.
-This prevents mold spores disturbed during remediation from migrating into your home.
-Containment stays active throughout the job.
+Physical barriers and negative air pressure isolate the crawl space from your living space.
+HEPA-filtered air scrubbers prevent mold spores disturbed during remediation from migrating into your home.
+Containment stays active throughout the entire job — per IICRC S520 containment specifications.

 Mechanical Mold Removal

-Mechanical removal first.
-Wire brushing, scraping, and HEPA vacuuming.
-Porous materials with deep penetration (severely compromised wood) are removed and disposed of per Ohio EPA protocols.
-We do not spray over mold without removing it.
-Cosmetic-only treatments are not how we work.
+Wire brushing, scraping, soda blasting where appropriate, and HEPA vacuuming.
+Porous materials with deep penetration are removed and disposed of per Ohio EPA protocols.
+Mold is physically removed — not sprayed over.
+Cosmetic-only treatments are how this doesn't work.

 EPA-Registered Antimicrobial Treatment

-EPA-registered treatment follows.
-After mechanical removal, we apply Ohio EPA-registered antimicrobial solution to treated surfaces.
+After mechanical removal, Ohio EPA-registered antimicrobial solution is applied to treated surfaces.
 This addresses residual spore load and inhibits immediate re-growth.
-We use targeted application — not a blanket spray of every surface regardless of mold presence.
+Targeted application — not a blanket spray of every surface regardless of mold presence.

 Moisture Source Correction

-The moisture source must be corrected.
 Mold remediation without fixing the source is work that will need to be repeated.
-We identify and — where within our scope — correct vapor barrier failures, standing water issues, and drainage problems.
-Where plumbing or structural work is needed, we document the referral clearly so you know exactly what to address.
+Vapor barrier failures, standing water issues, and drainage problems are corrected where within scope.
+Where plumbing or structural work is needed, the referral is documented clearly so you know exactly what to address.

 Crawl Space Mold Removal Cost in Columbus, Ohio

-What does crawl space mold remediation actually cost in Columbus?
-Here are honest ranges — and what drives the difference.
+What does crawl space mold removal cost in Columbus?
+Honest ranges — and what drives the difference.

 Minor Surface Mold